asayers/jetrelay/DESIGN.md

 RSS gives you an append-only list.
 ATproto gives you a map from paths to records.
 This means that, as well as creating new entries, you can also edit or delete old ones.
-What you end up with is a filesystem-like tree of files... just like HTTP![^atproto paths]  The fact that the model matches the OG internet means you can expose the same data over HTTP for people who'd rather pull.
+What you end up with is a filesystem-like tree of files... just like HTTP![^atproto_paths]  The fact that the model matches the OG internet means you can expose the same data over HTTP for people who'd rather pull.
 Giving each record an identity (in the form of a path) is also just very useful in itself.

 The second improvement over RSS is that ATproto records are signed.
 This makes it impossible for the relay to attribute fake updates to people.
+In theory an RSS aggregator could perform this kind of attack (though I've never heard of it happening).
+Note that the opposite attack, where the relay selectively drops events, is still possible with ATproto.

-I've never heard of RSS aggregators performing this kind of attack, but in theory it's possible.
-Removing trust from the relay is nice because it means you can use whatever relay is physically closest without worrying much about about who the operator is.[^verify in theory]
+Removing trust from the relay is nice because it means you can use whatever relay is physically closest without worrying much about about who the operator is.[^verify_in_theory]

 The pull-based internet has HTTP.
 The push-based internet has made do with RSS for a long time.
 A new, more capable standard could be a great development.